softwareengineer10349/python-scripts/README.md

 Made for Python 2 and made to be run using the format: ./webCrawler.py.
 Don't forget to make sure the script is executable.

+This is still a bit of a work in progress.

 webCrawler.py is a script I made to work out what languages/skills were actually used commercially.
 It searches seek.com.au for the locations specified, then searches through every single IT job description for the keywords I've told it to look for, and then counts how many jobs mention